HTTPArchive/almanac.httparchive.org/src/content/en/2021/markup.md

 While custom elements all have a hyphen in them, we've also encountered elements that are made up, don't have a hyphen and don't show up on the <a hreflang="en" href="https://html.spec.whatwg.org/#toc-semantics">HTML standard</a>.

-All of them were present last year as well, and can be attributed to popular frameworks or products like JivoChat, Yandex, MediaElement.js and Yandex Maps.
+All of them were present last year as well and can be attributed to popular frameworks or products like JivoChat, Yandex, MediaElement.js and Yandex Maps.
 And because some people get carried away, or six is just not enough headers, h7 to h9.

 <figure>
   <table>